JLaydeJ/Project_1/README.md

 in USD.

-Part 1: 2020, 2021, 2022

-1)	 What was one of the most common powerball/powerplay numbers depending on the day?

-2)  What was one of the most common powerball/powerplay numbers depending on the month?

-3)	What was one of the most common powerball/powerplay numbers overall?

-4) 	What are the top five greatest dollar months jackpot?

-5)	Which day of the week had the highest jackpot?

 Part 2: 2020 - 2022

 1)	 What was one of the most common powerball/powerplay numbers depending on the day?